-Many studies focus on developing efficient medications that can help treat and cure tumour conditions.
-Patients are encouraged to talk with their doctor about the prescribed medicines and learn and understand more about them.
+Many studies focus on developing efficient medications that can help treat and cure tumor conditions.
+Patients are must to talk with their doctor about the prescribed medicines and learn and understand more about them.
 Ask them questions regarding the purpose, possible side effects, and their possible interactions with other treatments and medications.
 One should also let their doctor know about any additional treatment or medicines they are taking well before cancer treatment.
 This is because certain herbs can interact with cancer medications and cause complications.

 Chemotherapy uses medications to kill cancer cells by preventing them from growing, dividing, and producing new ones.